 There are some different ways to go about educating your children about credit and debit cards.
 The simplest thing to do is to take them with you when you shop.

-When you need to make a credit card purchase, do the same thing.
+Practice this same thing when you use a credit card.
 Have your child with you and swipe your credit card.
 Explain to them that it is a temporary loan.
 Then, when the bill comes at the end of the month, show them the purchase that they made with you on the statement.
-Share with them how you are paying it in full as to not carry a balance.
+Share with them how you are paying it in full every month and never carry a balance.

 PRACTICE AT HOME

-Of course, you would not want to hand a 12 year old a debit or credit card, but you can create your own!
+Of course, you don’t want to hand your 12-year-old a credit card to use.
+But, you can create your own!
 Find one of your old cards and create a new “cover” for it.
-Turn this into your child’s own debit card.
+Turn this into your child’s debit card.

 Then, when it comes allowance time, give them the cash as usual.
-However, also have them create a check register, where they can record the deposit.
-Paperclip the cash to the register.
+However, also have your child create a check register, where they can record the deposit.

-When they want something, have them hand you the debit card to pay for it.
-Buy what they need for them.
-When you get home, have them get out the register and the cash.
-They will record the transaction and show the new balance.
-Make them instantly hand you the total they spent at the store This allows them to see how it truly works.
+When they want something, ask them to show you their debit card.
+Then, use your debit card at the store to pay for the item.
+As soon as you get home, they need to go to their check register and find the cash to pay for the item.
+Teach them how to update their records to show they bought something, so they see how much they have left to spend.
+This allows them to see how it truly works.
 They will see that they were able to use plastic to get what they needed – but they had to pay for it instantly.

 You can do the same thing with a credit card.
 However, instead of asking them to hand over the cash at that time, have them (and you) keep a running total of what they are spending for the month.
 They should make sure they watch their account so that they do not overspend more than the amount they have in their account.